xiaoxixiaxx/WebMap_Airport_us/README.md

 #### us-states.geojson is a geojson data file containing all the states' boundaries of the United States.
 This data is acquired from [Mike Bostock](https://bost.ocks.org/mike/) of D3.
 The count field indicates the number of airports within the boundary of the state under investigation.

-## libraries
+## Libraries
-#### Leaflet, Font-Awesome for the plane icon, Google Fonts, Leaflet-ajax, CartoDB for basemap.
+#### Leaflet, Font-Awesome for the plane icon, Google Fonts, Leaflet-ajax, CartoDB for basemap, Chroma.js, jQuery.

 ## Credit and Ackmowledgment
 ####  The project instructions provid by UW Professor Bo Zhao.
 I sincerely appreciate Prof. Zhao and his team.